 Should you buy the SOL REPUBLIC Soundtrack Pro?

-There are some perks to the SOL REPUBLIC Soundtrack Pro—namely excellent battery life, good noise cancelling, and high-end Bluetooth codec support.
+There are some perks to the SOL REPUBLIC Soundtrack Pro—namely excellent battery life, good noise canceling, and high-end Bluetooth codec support.
 However, given all the pitfalls, you probably shouldn’t purchase these headphones.
 At regular retail price, the Soundtrack Pro simply isn’t worth the money in 2022.

-While the active noise cancelling is good, you probably won’t want to use it since it changes the sound of the headphones.
+While the active noise canceling is good, you probably won’t want to use it since it changes the sound of the headphones.
 The lack of a companion app also means no firmware updates or EQ tweaking.
 The clamping force is uncomfortable with glasses and the onboard controls are very finicky, too.
-Basically, these headphones just don’t measure up to other great options in the noise cancelling Bluetooth headphone category.
+Basically, these headphones just don’t measure up to other great options in the noise canceling Bluetooth headphone category.

 The SOL REPUBLIC Soundtrack Pro is only worth buying at a significant discount.

 If you find the Soundtrack Pro on discount for less than $100 USD and you don’t mind the drawbacks, the durable design and decent sound quality might still be worth it to you.
 Otherwise, check out some alternative options below.

 What should you buy instead of the SOL REPUBLIC Soundtrack Pro?